 The primary drawbacks of Yieldstreet are accessibility and liquidity.

-Most Yieldstreet offerings are only available to accredited investors.
-That said, the Yieldstreet Prism Fund was launched for non-accredited investors and charges a 1.5% annual fee.
+Most of what Yieldstreet offers is primarily available to accredited investors.
+That said, the Yieldstreet Alternative Income Fund was launched for non-accredited investors and charges a 1.0% annual fee.
 The fund has a $10,000 minimum and invests across multiple of Yieldstreet’s most popular asset classes.

 If you’re looking for liquidity, Yieldstreet may not be right for you.
 The accredited investor offerings range from 6 month to 5 year terms.
 Again, the Yieldstreet Prism Fund allows investors the opportunity to liquidate at least a portion of their shares on a quarterly basis.